I have a BA in history and creative writing and an MA in history. I enjoy politics, movies, television, poker, video games, and trivia.

 Now, on the surface, the above paragraph would seem to suggest that men are meek creatures and women are hungry bears, but that's not it at all.
 This is about behavior.
 The analogy could be about a mouse.
 The thing is, it's just not that hard to understand that people want to be treated with respect and decency and treating them any other way is bad.

-If you're still confused.
-If you're still questioning how you should act, then odds are pretty good you're a harasser.
+If you're still confused, if you're still questioning how you should act, then the odds are pretty good you're a harasser.
 Go get help.